denocris/cifar10-CNN-TensorFlow-Estimators/README.md

 $: python cifar10_5cnn.py
 ```

+Unfortunately the training was done on my laptop CPU (2,5 GHz Intel Core i5).
+At the moment I do not have GPUs at my disposal.

 Some details about the training:

 * Training dataset size = 40000, test dataset size = 10000;